How Pet Insurance Works and Understanding Your Options

 Wellness plans

-Wellness plans tend to cover preventive-care visits, such as routine vaccinations, and you can buy one as a stand-alone policy or as an add-on to an accident and illness policy.
+Wellness plans are not insurance and work more like a subscription service that includes preventive-care visits, such as routine vaccinations.
+You can buy one as a stand-alone plan or as an add-on to an accident and illness policy.

 Before signing on any dotted line, make sure you know your policy's deductible, reimbursement percentage, annual limit and other key details.